Sandblasting Designs Onto Glass

 9. Sandblast the Image

 It doesn't take a lot of specialized equipment to sandblast.
-I've used several sandblasters in the past from a simple handheld gravity fed and now I've built a pressure pot system that takes the air pressured by the compressor and forces sand out the bottom of the pot into the gun.
+I've used several sandblasters in the past from a simple handheld gravity fed and now I've built a pressure pot system that takes the air pressure from the compressor and forces sand out the bottom of the pot into the gun.

 My booth is made from a plastic storage container that I cut holes into and put a piece of clear plastic on top.
 Sandblasting booths don't need to be bulletproof.
 You only need to protect yourself from the airborne dust that is produced when sandblasting.
 The sand just bounces off the plastic.
 Once my $5 container wears out, I'll buy another.